 Recommendations of nominees to the RTF are based on applicant areas of expertise, and RTF needs across multiple disciplines (program design, technology analysis, efficiency program management, and evaluation), markets (residential, commercial, industrial, utility infrastructure,) and technologies (industrial process, utility distribution, HVAC, etc.).
 Although geographic diversity is considered to help provide expertise in applicable efficiency implementation capabilities, technologies, or other unique considerations of those areas, member selection is not constituency based and RTF funding stakeholders are not automatically awarded a spot to serve as a voting member.

+2.3 Ex Officio members

+The RTF Charter also allows for state utility regulators from the region to be offered the opportunity to participate as Ex Officio non-voting members of the RTF, or to serve as voting members at their discretion.

-2.3 Corresponding RTF members
+2.4 Corresponding RTF members

 Appointment of nominees for Corresponding Member of the RTF is conducted at the same time as nominations for RTF voting members, every three years.
 Corresponding member nominations are reviewed by RTF staff and recommended to the Council Power Division Director for approval based upon their expertise.
 There is no limit to corresponding member appointees.